 For my part, I've kept alive the memory of the McD.L.T. by preventing this 1986 McDonald's tumbler from shattering.
 My dad got it for me several years ago at an antique store in a neighboring town.
 At that point, I was still indulging at McDonald's on a regular basis.
 My incisors haven't penetrated a McDonald's burger sinmce 2015, and I'm fine with indefinitely sparing my system from their vein-clogging evils.
 (This isn't to say I'm a health freak by any stretch; I'm just not looking for a coronary bypass anytime soon.)
 These days, I have a morbid interest in McDonald's strictly from a marketing standpoint.

 While I didn't have a McD.L.T. container at the ready, you can see that I have hoarded some of that great foam packaging.
 People sometimes ask where I got them from, and the answer is: McDonald's!
 Yes, I've kept them all these years, and they've found a home on top of the games in my arcade.
 There's nothing like period-accurate garbage for that authentic game room feel.

 If you crave more vintage McDonald's goodness, there's no need to go anywhere else!
 The New Food Changeables Happy Meal promotional got a great feature, which ended up being one of my favorites.
 Also, you can witness incredible photos from my seventh birthday party, held at a McDonald's in 1987!

 It's hard for me to fathom, but this is Retro Injection's fiftieth published article!
 It's been a whirlwind six months, and thanks go out to all our visitors and contributors, including a few celebrities.
 We update on a regular basis, so keep popping over to see our latest rants.
-Better yet, join the ranks of the elite, and subscribe with the button at the top of the page!
+Better yet, join the ranks of the elite, and get notified of new stuff!